Have you considered finding a family to adopt your grandchild?

 But there are other reasons that have contributed to more grandparents raising grandchildren as well.

-To adopt your grandchild or place your grandchild up for adoption, you must first remove the parental rights of the parents; After you have retained guardianship: See our Guardianship page for resources:
+In closing, if you want to adopt your grandchild or place your grandchild up for adoption, you must first remove the parental rights of the parents; only after you have retained guardianship: See our Step By Step Guardianship Page:

 Once parental rights are removed, someone must adopt your grandchild, whether that be you or a family you have chosen.